 A European Arrest Warrant was issued in Ireland seeking Mullen on drug-related charges.

-Det Chief Inspector Brian Kearney said: “Throughout this case we have worked closely with our colleagues from the Garda Síochána to facilitate this extradition under a European Arrest Warrant.“We fully appreciate the shock this arrest caused in the local community concerned however I’d like to reassure them that our stance on drug suppliers is very clear.
+Det Chief Inspector Brian Kearney said: “Throughout this case we have worked closely with our colleagues from the Garda Síochána to facilitate this extradition under a European Arrest Warrant.

 “There will be no hiding place.
 We remain totally committed to ensuring that North Wales will not be a safe haven for international criminals”.

 Carreglefn, where the man had been staying for an unknown period of time, is a small village of less than 1,000 people.